 Company Share Option Plan (CSOP)

-• Each employee can only be granted up to £60,000 of options (£30,000 if granted before 6 April 2023)
+• Each employee can only be granted options over up to £60,000 of shares (up from £30,000 before 6 April 2023)

-What are the tax advantages?
+What are the tax advantages of CSOPs?

-• Within six months of certain cash takeovers.
+• within six months of certain cash takeovers.

 Tax Relief summary Grant Exercise 1 Sale of Shares 2